143rd birthday of Allama Iqbal being celebrated today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SIALKOT/ISLAMABAD: The 143rd birth anniversary of Poet of the East would be celebrated with traditional zeal, enthusiasm and fervour across the country today.
+SIALKOT/ISLAMABAD: The 143rd birth anniversary of poet of the East would be celebrated with traditional zeal, enthusiasm and fervour across country today.

-President Dr Arif Alvi and Prime Minister Imran Khan have paid rich tributes to Poet of the East Dr Allama Iqbal on the occasion of his 143rd birthday and asked the people to follow his teachings of Islam, which created great enthusiasm for the creation of Pakistan.
+President Dr Arif Alvi and Prime Minister Imran Khan have paid rich tribute to Poet of the East Dr Allama Iqbal on the occasion of his 143rd birthday and asked the people to follow his teachings of Islam which created great enthusiasm for the creation of Pakistan.

 Paying rich homage to the great Muslim philosopher and Poet of the East, Allama Muhammad Iqbal, on his birth anniversary, the president said that he was a great benefactor of the Muslims of sub-continent, who envisioned the idea of a separate homeland for them and later his dream was translated into reality.